opencitations/heritrace/user_testing/packages/enduser/README.md

 ### Task 1: Edit Existing Publication Record (8 minutes)

-> "Task 1: Your first task is to locate a specific bibliographic record of the type 'Journal Article': 'Carew, R. & Florkowski, W. & Smith, E. (2006).
+> "Task 1: Your first task is to edit a specific bibliographic record for a Journal Article.
+Look for the record that appears as 'Carew, R. & Florkowski, W. & Smith, E. (2006).
 Apple Industry Performance, Intellectual Property Rights And Innovation.
-International Journal Of Fruit Science, 6(1), 93-116.'.
-We are specifying that this is the fourth article in the list because the catalog's interface deliberately lacks advanced search tools, as HERITRACE's primary focus is on editing, not searching.
+International Journal Of Fruit Science, 6(1), 93-116.' in the interface.
+This should be the fourth item in the list.
+We're providing the exact position since browsing functionality is not part of this usability test.
+HERITRACE is focused on metadata editing, not on browsing.
 >
 > Please make the following change:
 > 1. Add 'Carolyn Scagel' as the first author, with 'Carolyn' as the given name and 'Scagel' as the family name.